abormate/java-not-coffee-code-journey/README.md

 # java-not-coffee-code-journey
-My coding journey with Java.
+My coding journey into the world of Java programming.
 For a variety of reasons, but one worth mentioning is to enable me to help others with Cloud-based applications.